 The Common Reading Program affords students the opportunity to participate in a common curricular experience that creates community and a common ground for discussion.
 The program is tailored specifically for incoming first-year students.
-Students receive the book at orientation and are expected to have read the book before the first day of class.
-Together with faculty and peers, students will discuss and think critically about key concepts from the book.
-The Common Reading Program will encourage students to partake in intellectual engagement and will create a sense of community among newly admitted Panthers.
-Throughout the year, students have the opportunity to continue engaging with the book through campus-wide programs such as the author visit.
-For more information, visit https://commonreading.fiu.edu.
+Each student receives a book at orientation and is expected to have read the book before the first day of class.
+Together with faculty and peers, students discuss and think critically about key concepts from the book.
+The Common Reading Program encourages students to partake in intellectual engagement and creates a sense of community among newly admitted Panthers.
+Throughout the year, students have the opportunity to continue engaging with the book through campus-wide programs (e.g., an author visit).
+For more information, visit commonreading.fiu.edu.